-It is when the Lending Club offers some of the most competitive rates and best customer service currently seen in the online lending industry.
+Lending Club offers some of the most competitive rates and best customer service currently seen in the online lending industry.
 This is because they come from a fairly storied pedigree.
-Lending Club was one of the original, founding companies in the online lending space.
+They were one of the original, founding companies in the online lending space.

 The company has been in business for just over a decade.
 It truly came into its own as the internet exploded as a way to get everything done, from ordering your food to, well, getting a loan.